Newcastle Meditation Centre, Newcastle

 When we have PTSD or other kinds of trauma, regular Yoga classes may not feel safe enough to relax into and get its benefits.
-So, Sally is offering this specialised class, drawing on her 19 years experience of teaching Yoga, Mindfulness & Compassion, her personal journey of healing trauma and her study into the science and practice of trauma healing.
+For example we may finding breathing practices too uncomfortable.
+So, Sally is offering this specialised class to help us find our own ways into a helpful practice.
+She draws on her 19 years experience of teaching Yoga, Mindfulness & Compassion, her personal journey of healing trauma and her study into the science and practice of trauma healing.
 Over the past 3 years she has been offering trauma-sensitive Yoga & Mindfulness in organisation in the North East.

 Sally suffered from chronic fatigue in her early 20s which sparked her healing journey and drew her to Yoga.
 This has included Trauma-Sensitive Yoga, learning about nervous system regulation, Feldenkrais and Somatic Experiencing.
 Over the past 3 years she has offered Trauma-Sensitive Yoga & Mindfulness (including Chair based classes) for people with trauma often manifesting as chronic illness, pain and fatigue at Tyneside Women’s Health, NIWE, Cygnus Support & Mentoring, the Road to Recovery Trust, Shantibee–Holistic Well Being Centre and Tru Physio & Yoga.